Breeding Waders of Wet Meadows

 Help us monitor the long-term population changes of our lowland breeding waders in England and Wales.

-The purpose of this survey is to assess the importance of both existing and new wet grassland and also other breeding wader habitats in England (as provided by agri-environment schemes) for declining breeding birds such as Curlew, Lapwing, Redshank and Snipe.
+The purpose of this survey is to assess the importance of both existing and new lowland wet grassland and also other breeding wader habitats in England (as provided by agri-environment schemes) for declining breeding birds such as Curlew, Lapwing, Redshank and Snipe.

 The survey will require three daytime visits, with at least one week separating each, and a single dusk visit for Snipe during May - only if present at the site.
-It is important to make the first visit in April if possible, as this is an optimal time to survey Lapwing.
-Daytime visits should be carried out preferably between dawn and midday – avoiding cold, wet or windy weather.
+An April visit should be made to detect Lapwing, and morning survey visits are preferable.
+Surveyors will need to be able to identify common wader species and be familiar with display and territorial behaviour.